Buzut/flightdom/README.md

 # ƒlightDom

-ƒlightDom, short for functional light DOM, is a super lightweight functional API to work with the DOM.
+ƒlightDom, short for _functional light DOM_, is a super lightweight functional API to work with the DOM.

 * [Why](#why)
 * [Getting started](#usage)